Jovie Goat Milk Baby Formula Review and Analysis

 Jovie Testing in Infants

-Jovie and MyOrganicCompany were generous enought to donate Stage 1, Stage 2, and Stage 3 varieties of their organic formula for testing!
+Jovie was generous enough to donate Stage 1, Stage 2, and Stage 3 varieties of their organic formula for testing!

-We tested the Stage 1 in a newborn (5 weeks) breastfed baby and a 3 month old formula-fed baby (he typically feeds with HiPP Combiotic).
+We tested Stage 1 in a newborn (5 weeks) breastfed baby and a 3-month-old formula-fed baby (he typically feeds with HiPP Combiotic).

-We tested the Stage 2 in an 11 month old formula-fed baby (Similac).
-Finally, we tested the Stage 3 in an 18 month old toddler who was no longer breastfeeding.
+We tested Stage 2 in an 11-month-old formula-fed baby (Similac).
+Finally, we tested Stage 3 in an 18-month-old toddler who was no longer breastfeeding.